Tŷ Hafan - the Hospice for Children in Wales

 It enables us to continue providing vital services and making a difference in the lives of those who need us.

-We warmly welcome applications from individuals with disabilities, from diverse cultural backgrounds and all walks of life.
+We warmly welcome applications from all walks of life.

 Please let us know if you require any adjustments during the informal chat for your chosen role, and we will do our best to accommodate your needs.

-Whatever your reasons for volunteering, we warmly invite you to be a part of our community and to take pride in the role you play in supporting Tŷ Hafan.
+Whatever your reasons for volunteering, we openly invite you to be a part of our community and to take pride in the important role you play in supporting Tŷ Hafan.

 Together, we will make a difference.